Do these 9 things to support your immune system now and stay healthy all year!

 Avoid dairy, eggs and chicken.
 These foods feed cold and flu viruses.

 Minimize these foods to support your immune system.
-If you do eat eggs, then eat raw garlic with them.
-And if you can’t resist chicken, then make sure you’re eating plenty of vegetables and fruits daily.
-For a chicken broth alternative, try this Healing Broth recipe.
+If you eat eggs, then add some raw garlic.
+And if you can’t resist chicken, then make sure you’re eating plenty of veggies and fruits daily.

 6. Improve Gut Health